norton120/pirate_baby/content/posts/complete_cd_with_aws_codepipeline_ecs_and_cloudflare.md

 - One dockerfile, named `Dockerfile`, contains all the image definitions for your deployment.
 - Each image to be deployed is targeted with the same name as the service you are deploying, i.e. the `api` image definition in your `Dockerfile` is defined as `FROM some-image:tag as api`.
 If this is foreign to you check out [Naming your Builds](https://docs.docker.com/build/building/multi-stage/#name-your-build-stages).
 - Your code builds environment-agnostic, that is, the same build runs locally as in production.
 Things like requirements files and entrypoints are managed via an environment variable and not a different set of build steps.
 - Each service (i.e. container) runs on a different port.
-The `awsvpc` network addresses each of your containers via localhost (not the assigned container name!) so you can't have more than
+The `awsvpc` network addresses each of your containers via localhost (not the assigned container name!) so your containers cannot have port collisions.
+- Kinda goes without saying, but your Nginx container should get port 80.
+We will be encrypting traffic from the load balancer to CloudFlare via origin cert (and CloudFlare will handle client encryption)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY3NTg2NjYyMCwtMTM3MTYxNzU1NCwtMT
-U1NTc1MzA5MiwtMTE0NTY3NjgzLDE1OTcyODc3ODMsMjAwNzYw
-ODg0MywtODUwMTkxMDE5XX0=
+eyJoaXN0b3J5IjpbLTE5NzE3NDQ0OTUsLTEzNzE2MTc1NTQsLT
+E1NTU3NTMwOTIsLTExNDU2NzY4MywxNTk3Mjg3NzgzLDIwMDc2
+MDg4NDMsLTg1MDE5MTAxOV19
 -->